lloda/ra-ra/README.md

 Sui generis
 -----------

 * Index and size types are all signed.

-* Index base is always 0.
+Index base is always 0.

 * Default array order is C or row-major (last dimension changes fastest).
-You can make array views using other orders by transposing or manipulating the strides yourself, but all newly created arrays use C-order.
+You can make array views using other orders by transposing or manipulating the strides yourself, but newly created arrays use C-order.

 * The selection operator is (). [] means the same as () but only accepts one subscript.

 * Array constructors follow a regular format.
-Single argument constructors always take an 'init-expression' which must provide enough shape information to construct the new array (unless the array type has static shape), and is otherwise subject to the regular argument shape agreement rules.
+Single argument constructors take a content argument which must provide enough shape information to construct the new array (unless the array type has static shape), and is otherwise subject to the regular argument shape agreement rules.
 Two-argument constructors always take a shape argument and a content argument.

 * Indices are checked by default.
 This can be disabled with a compilation flag.